 - Mai-Otome.
 Apparently, despite the claim that the war 300 years ago left the world devastated, the desert extends to just the immediate surroundings of Windbloom, and everywhere else it is lush and beautiful.

-- It is indeed mentioned that mass cloning was used following the war.
-It's also notable that unlike many series there was never any real indication any critical knowledge was lost, just industrial capability.
-There are some passing mentions though of certain cultural information being lost due to the devastation of ethnic groups and the fact no one probably thought it overly critical to preserve copies of Lady Gaga songs, lolcats memes, etc in hardened military databases.
+- The final arc of Super Dimension Fortress Macross develops quickly into this, possibly because the post-apocalypse episodes (which take place two years after the end of the previous arc) were made in a hurry after the series was lengthened.
+The franchise explains this by stating that mass cloning was used following the war.
+Also, it's worth noting that, unlike in many other media, no critical technical knowledge was lost in the apocalypse, just industrial capacity, which was quickly made up for when the survivors began capturing Zentraedi Factory Satellites.
+However, there are some passing mentions of certain cultural information being lost due to the devastation of specific ethnic groups and the fact no one probably thought it overly critical to preserve copies of Lady Gaga songs, lolcats memes, etc. in hardened military databases.

 - In Ghost in the Shell: Stand Alone Complex, Earth has gone through nuclear World War III, a meteor shower that destroyed portions of the upper hemisphere, and a Non-Nuclear World War IV in 2020.
 By 2030, Japan is shown to be a thriving 1st world nation, and modern day technology has become an integrated part of society itself.
 You wouldn't think by looking that at one point there were nukes flying around the world.
 Tokyo was destroyed, but "Radiation Scrubber Nanotechnology" has made the area safe to live in pretty fast, though the people that live there are most notably low-class citizens.
 This trope is best shown with Berlin, Germany.
 It was flat-out destroyed during both world wars, yet you wouldn't be able to tell that anything happened to it at all if that bit of exposition hadn't been revealed.